PetchouDev/TactiClip/README.md

 - **Easy to manage**
   Easy configuration and management of clipboard history.

+- **Leveled-Up productivity**
+  Quick actions and for some special clipboard entries (links, emails, colors, etc.).

 - **Cross-Platform**
   Runs on Windows, macOS, and Linux via Tauri V2’s native shell.